Home > Issues

 Second issue: Rights and wrongs in the age of digital media

-The second issue of Audiovisual Thinking will focus on how copyright and intellectual property issues relate to audiovisuality in general and academic video essays in particular.
-Call for videos for this issue is now closed.
+The second issue of Audiovisual Thinking focussed on how copyright and intellectual property issues relate to audiovisuality in general and academic video essays in particular.

 First issue: What is audiovisual thinking?